Amplitude (AMPL)

 While reported revenue for a software company can include low-margin items like implementation fees, annual recurring revenue (ARR) is a sum of the next 12 months of contracted revenue purely from software subscriptions, or the high-margin, predictable revenue streams that make SaaS businesses so valuable.

-Amplitude’s ARR came in at $347 million in Q3, and over the last four quarters, its growth slightly lagged the sector as it averaged 13.8% year-on-year increases.
-This performance mirrored its total sales and suggests that increasing competition is causing challenges in securing longer-term commitments.
+Amplitude’s ARR punched in at $366 million in Q4, and over the last four quarters, its growth slightly outpaced the sector as it averaged 15.4% year-on-year increases.
+This performance aligned with its total sales growth and shows the company is securing longer-term commitments.
+Its growth also contributes positively to Amplitude’s revenue predictability, a trait long-term investors typically prefer.

 8. Customer Acquisition Efficiency